 The process to test these requirements is simple and the tester needs to match all the requirements.
 If the requirements are met then it’s good to proceed, otherwise, the tester needs to log a bug.
-Whenever the software application fails to meet a requirement in this case, the team need to analyze whether the software application needs to be fixed, or the requirement needs to be modified.
+Whenever the software application fails to meet a requirement, in this case, the team need to analyze whether the software application needs to be fixed, or the requirement needs to be modified.

 This testing also helps to analyze the performance of the team.
 If direct requirements are not met and the software application reaches the testing stage, the development process needs to be analyzed.
-If the development unit tests the build well, the direct requirements issues will be minimal in testing phase.
+If the development unit tests the build well, the direct requirements issues will be minimal in the testing phase.

 In order to verify implicit requirements, we can take help from popular applications.
-Like for a social networking application, we can use Facebook, Instagram, Snapchat, etc.. as a standard; for chatting applications, we can use Whatsapp, imo, etc. as a standard, for taxi application, we can use Uber, OLA, etc. as a standard.
+Like for a social networking application, we can use Facebook, Instagram, Snapchat, etc.. as a standard; for chatting applications, we can use Whatsapp, imo, etc. as a standard, for taxi applications, we can use Uber, OLA, etc. as a standard.

-The process to test these requirements is bit difficult and is often based on the experience of the tester.
-This testing represents the contribution of the tester in development effort.
+The process to test these requirements is a bit difficult and is often based on the experience of the tester.
+This testing represents the contribution of the tester in the development effort.
 The more the experience of a tester in a problematic domain, the contribution of the tester increases proportionally.
 The coverage of this type of testing cannot be explained without using the heuristic testing approach.

-Whenever the software application fails to meet an indirect requirement, the team analyzes the customer point of view and its impact, and based on these factors, the decision is taken.
+Whenever the software application fails to meet an indirect requirement, the team analyzes the customer point of view and its impact and based on these factors, the decision is taken.

 For example, if you are playing a game on your mobile, and you receive a phone call.
 When the user comes back to the game application, the user expects that the game will restart.
 However, the developers have handled that scenario such that the game will resume from the last updated state.
 This is kind of an extra feature, which delights the client as the game progress is not lost.

 Another example can be like handling scenarios for disabled people, like adding vibration for notifications with voice assist.
-This feature can delight the client as it will increase the customer coverage.
+This feature can delight the client as it will increase customer coverage.

-Whenever the software application fails to meet a latent requirement, it provides the opportunity to improve the software, but also provides you knowledge to convert it into a revised process.
+Whenever the software application fails to meet a latent requirement, it provides the opportunity to improve the software, but also provides you with the knowledge to convert it into a revised process.
 This revised process will ultimately help your team to develop a smooth product with perfect quality, making the client and customer more satisfied and happier.

-So the job of a tester is not just to verify the direct requirements, but also take care of the indirect requirements and the extra features.
+So the job of a tester is not just to verify the direct requirements, but also to take care of the indirect requirements and the extra features.
 An expert tester is the one who knows the coverage of implicit and latent requirements in addition to the explicit requirements.